 Sight.
 Our eyes are the most direct sensory path to our mind.
 Therefore, we should make it a point to fill them with beautiful sights whenever possible.
 Do you stop to experience a beautiful sunset in all it’s glory?
 Do you marvel at the splendor of the natural world?
 If you put before your eyes that which is visually soothing your mind will make the connection.
 As a result, your life will feel much more balanced and peaceful.

 Laughter.
 This is a wonderful, happy, sensory experience that has scores of benefits.
 Laughter involves our whole being and it takes place in the moment.
 There is no reason to analyze this one (ha ha!), just do it as often as you can.

 Balance is the goal

 A life rich in experience and wisdom is one that has found a balance between thinking and experiencing.
 Both are valuable and both make a solid contribution to the quality and joy of living.
-In this age of information overload and mental bombardment, it’s important that we remember to take time to experience our own life first hand and in the moment.
+In this age of information overload and mental bombardment, it’s important that we remember to take time away from our analytical mind to experience life first hand and in the moment.